49 Ways to Take Care of Your Skin

 Apply it before you leave in the morning and, if you’re spending a prolonged time outside, top it up every two to three hours depending on the intensity of the sunlight.

-A great natural remedy you can use is made with ground oats, honey and milk.
-Sure, it sounds like some oatmeal but in actuality it makes a good scrub that you can use.
+#13.
+A great natural remedy you can use is made with ground oats, honey, and milk.
+Sure, it sounds like some oatmeal but in actuality, it makes a good scrub that you can use.

 It’s especially handy if you have sensitive skin that can’t cope with the chemicals even so-called natural exfoliating agents have.
 The insoluble fibers of the oats work well to exfoliate the skin, whilst the honey and milk soften the mixture so that it isn’t too harsh.

-For the same reason you should also avoid shirts and sweaters with tight collars.
-When getting ready for those occasions where you might be wearing your favorite necklace, don’t apply perfume to the neck directly.
+For the same reason, you should also avoid shirts and sweaters with tight collars.
+When getting ready for those occasions when you might be wearing your favorite necklace, don’t apply perfume to the neck directly.
 Wrists only, since the neck skin gets dried by perfume, and dry skin is less elastic.

 - You can start by making the shape of an O with your mouth repeatedly, holding for a few seconds each.

-- You can also push against your head with the palm of a hand but keep your neck straight without tilting backwards.
+- You can also push against your head with the palm of a hand but keep your neck straight without tilting backward.

 - The last but most important step, please don’t do this in public.

+#17.
 When washing any area affected by acne, do so with mild soap and lukewarm water.
 This is because hot or cold water makes the acne worse.
-Also limit washing any acne-affected areas to twice a day.
+Also, limit washing any acne-affected areas to twice a day.

-It may seem counterintuitive, but the repeated washing of acne areas is external stimuli that will irritate the area and only make it worse.
+It may seem counterintuitive, but the repeated washing of acne areas is an external stimulus that will irritate the area and only make it worse.

-Exfoliating cleansers or masks can help keep your acne under control.
+#18.
+Exfoliating cleansers or masks can help keep your acne under control and take care of your skin.
 Fortunately, many mild exfoliants are available for you to use.
 Look for ones that contain salicylic acid, glycolic acid, and other alpha-hydroxy acids.

 These products remove the outermost layer of skin, helping to expose pores so that they’re better unclogged.

-They use benzoyl peroxide and other ingredients to kill bacteria and keep your acne area clean.
+They use benzoyl peroxide and other ingredients to kill bacteria and keep your acne area clean and taken care of.
 Buyer beware, however, as the product market can often have wild price differences between products that are the same, so you should shop around for the best deal for you.

-The primary symptom of eczema is very, very dry skin, so it stands to reason that one of the most effective means of controlling the symptoms of eczema are moisturizing creams or lotions.
+#21.
+The primary symptom of eczema is very, very dry skin, so it stands to reason that one of the most effective means of controlling the symptoms of eczema is moisturizing creams or lotions.

 Moisturize every day, particularly within minutes of bathing for the best results.
 When the weather is dry, get some moisture in the air by investing in a humidifier.